dvtate/old-yoda/README.md

   - `strstr`: finds a sub-string in a string
   - `stristr`: case-insensitive strstr
   - `trim`: trims whitespace from start and end of the stringsubroutine
-  - `split`: splits a string using given delimiters
+  - `split`: splits a string using given delimiters (also splits list)
   - `str_replace`: replaces all occurances of a substring with another substring

 * I/O: